TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-12-13-kirill-smelov-s-phpstorm-tips-in-9-gifs.md

     Instead of watching the 45-min talk, **enjoy 9 cherry picked tips in 4,5-min gifs**.
 I've dropped a few of my own daily habits.
 Enjoy!
-tweet: "New post on my  🐘 #php blog: Kirilli Smelov's #PHPStorm Tips in 9 #gifs 🚀 Thanks @wbasrs for sharing with us on #pehapkari meetup"
-tweet_image: "/assets/images/posts/2018/phpstorm-tips-in-gifs/no-this.gif"
 ---

 ## 1. Ctor - when you add a property via constructor